Grilled Salmon

 How to Grill Salmon

-1. Prep Grill & Salmon Fillets.
-Preheat your grill to 400˚F. Sprinkle the salmon fillets with olive oil, and then season them with salt and pepper.
-In a small mixing bowl, combine the sweet paprika, chili powder, garlic powder, cumin and coriander.
+2. Prep the salmon.
+Drizzle the salmon fillets with olive oil and season them with salt and pepper.
+In a small mixing bowl, combine the sweet paprika, chili powder, garlic powder, cumin, and coriander.
 Rub the spice mixture all over the fillets.

 overhead shot of a large plate with grilled salmon fillets topped with avocado salsa